 Common Mistakes

-The biggest mistake is skipping the drying step for potatoes and fish, which leads to soggy results.
-Another common issue is overcrowding the basket, so the chips steam instead of crisp.
-Keep it simple, spread things out, and you’ll get the best crunch.
+The biggest mistake is not drying the potatoes and fish properly — that’s what usually leads to soggy results.
+Another one is overcrowding the basket, which makes the chips steam instead of crisp up.
+Just keep things spaced out and simple, and you’ll get that nice crunch.

 Make it a Meal

-If you want to round this out into a fuller dinner, add a simple side like sliced cucumbers, a bagged salad, or even just lemon wedges for brightness.
-It keeps the meal easy while still feeling complete.
+If you want to turn this into a more complete dinner, just add something simple on the side like sliced cucumbers, a bagged salad, or even a few lemon wedges.
+It keeps everything easy but still feels like a full meal.

 Try this next: Easy One-Pot Chili Mac and Cheese